welchbj/tt/docs/index.rst

 -----

 .. warning::
-    tt is heavily tested and fully usable, but is still pre-1.0/stable software with **no guarantees** of maintaining backwards compatibility until hitting version 1.0.
+    tt is heavily tested and fully usable, but is still pre-1.0/stable software with **no guarantees** of avoiding breaking API changes until hitting version 1.0.

 .. include:: ../README.rst